porras/crul/README.md

 ### From source

-If there are no binary packages for your OS version, you can install `crul` building it from source.
-See [Development](#development) for instructions.
+If there are no binary packages for your OS version, you can install `crul` [downloading the zip or tarball](https://github.com/porras/crul/releases/latest) and building it from source.
+See
+[Development](#development) for instructions.

 ## Completion